What can the Brain Resource Center do for ADHD?

 What are the symptoms of ADHD?

-ADHD becomes apparent in some children as early as the preschool and early school years; however, many individuals are not diagnosed until their adulthood.
+ADD/ADHD in children becomes apparent as early as preschool and early school years; however, many individuals are not diagnosed until their adulthood.
 The symptoms of ADHD can be variable and situational or constant.
-For example, some individuals can concentrate only if they are interested or excited, while others have difficulty concentrating under any circumstances.
-Some avidly seek stimulation, while others avoid it.
+For example, some kids with ADD/ADHD can concentrate only if they are interested or excited, while others have difficulty concentrating under any circumstances.
+Some children with ADD/ADHD avidly seek stimulation, while others avoid it.
 Some become oppositional, ill-behaved and, later, antisocial; others may become ardent people-pleasers.
 Additionally, not all forms of Attention Deficient Disorder include hyperactivity.
 Symptoms of ADHD will appear over the course of at least 6 months, and may include some or all of the following:

 - Impulsiveness: acting quickly without thinking first.